ChellyD65/KerasGAN/README.md

 # KerasGAN
-A GAN implemented in Keras
+A GAN implemented in Keras.
+This is essentially a fork of https://github.com/eriklindernoren/Keras-GAN/tree/master/wgan_gp with some tweaks (e.g. flexible image sizes, etc).

 ## Tested in this environment
 gcc/6.2.0